rauhs/klang/README.md

 * Improve performance by only rendering the subset of log messages that are seen for the current scrolling position.
 * Go through the `TODO:` items in `klang/core.cljs`

+# Why "Klang"?
+Timbre, the de-facto clojure logging library has do with sound.
+*Klang* is the German word for *tone/sound*.

 ## License